fullymiddleaged/hearmama-privacy/index.md

 # Privacy Policy

-**Effective:** 8 May 2026
+**Effective:** 31 May 2026
-**Last updated:** 8 May 2026
+**Last updated:** 31 May 2026

 ## In plain English

-**Womb Tones runs entirely on your phone.**
+**HearMama runs entirely on your phone.**

 We don't have a server.
 We don't have an account system.
-We never see your name, your email, or your card details.
-The voice clips you record stay on your device.
-The audio files you choose to download stay on your device.
+The app itself doesn't send us your name, email, or card details.
+We do not have access to any of the recordings you create — they all stay on your device, along with any audio files you choose to download.

 What is shared with someone else: